ibm-cloud-docs/power-iaas/carbon-calculator.md

 {: ghg-howtrack}
 {: #faq-ccc}

-To view and export GHG emissions data for an account, you must be able to access the billing service for that account.
-To access the billing service, you must be the account owner, account administrator, a user with a viewer role, or a user with higher permissions.
+To view and export GHG emissions data for an account, you must have account owner, administrator, or viewer level access on the billing service.
 For more information, see [Tracking account emissions with carbon calculator](https://cloud.ibm.com/docs/account?topic=account-tracking-emissions-account){: external}.

 ### How to extract GHG emissions data by using API?